hornos/gridhowto/README.md

 ## Ansible Bootstrap
-Install ansible on the host.
-Ansible should be installed into `$HOME/ansible`:
+This is a blueprint of a HA grid engine cluster.
+It enables you rapid infrastructure prototyping.
+First, install Ansible on your host machine (VirtualBox host).
+Ansible should be installed in `$HOME/ansible`:

     cd $HOME
     git clone git://github.com/ansible/ansible.git